-Also at the annual meeting, the holders of our 6% Convertible Exchangeable Preferred Stock ("Preferred Stock") may elect Dr. Kenneth M. Ferguson, nominee for Class 1 director, to represent the holders of the Preferred Stock by occupying one of the two director positions created by virtue of the terms of the Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock.
-The Board of Directors recommends the election of Dr. Ferguson.
+Also at the annual meeting, the holders of our 6% Convertible Exchangeable Preferred Stock ("Preferred Stock") may elect Dr. Samuel L. Barker, nominee for Class 2 director, to represent the holders of the Preferred Stock by occupying one of the two director positions created by virtue of the terms of the Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock.
+The Board of Directors recommends the election of Dr. Samuel L. Barker.
+Dr. Barker has advised the Company that he will resign from the Board of Directors as a Class 1 director immediately prior to his election as a Class 2 director.